ParadoXxGER/spectr/README.md

 Example spec:

 ```
-Spectr.test.new 'Test the builtin Integer class' do |test|
+Spectr.new.test 'Test the builtin Integer class' do |test|

   int = 1